Jaydee94/kubeseal-webgui/README.md

 ![Farmers Market Finder Demo](demo/kubseal-demo-1.0.0.gif)

+## Prerequisites

+To use this Web-Gui u have to install [Bitnami-Sealed-Secrets](https://github.com/bitnami-labs/sealed-secrets) in your cluster first!

 ## Usage

 Mount the public certificate of your sealed secrets controller to **/app/cert/kubeseal-cert.pem** in the docker container.